Abhineet-Biju/PassFort-Simple-Password-Management-System/README.md

 ## Credits

-A huge thanks to Advanced Installer for being generous enough to provide us with a licence to package this project.
+A huge thanks to Advanced Installer for being kind enough to provide us with a licence to package this project.

 Check them out at: https://www.advancedinstaller.com/